-With all the snow we’ve had in winter 2020, the conditions are ideal to strap on your snowshoes and head out on an adventure.
+With the forecast announcing snow, conditions will soon be ideal to strap on your snowshoes and head out on an adventure.
 For beginners, finding the best snowshoes among all those available on the market can be a little daunting.
 Especially since the models offered nowadays are more specialized.
 You can leave the huge wooden babiche classics behind.
 Snowshoes have greatly evolved from a technical standpoint and are specialized according to specific types of activities.
 For the uninitiated, the choice can be overwhelming.

 Our snowshoe guide rounds up our best snowshoes by activity and explains what to keep in mind when choosing your snowshoes.

 The Best Snowshoes